Reconfigurable Intelligent Surface Deployments for Mars: Communication and Localization Across Diverse Terrains: RIS-Empowered Communication and Localization in Martian Environment

 \section{RIS-Empowered Communication and Localization in Martian Environment}

 Reflecting on the unique challenges presented by the Martian environment, emerging technologies such as RISs offer promising solutions to enhance communication capabilities.
 RISs, which rely on passive reflecting surfaces, can potentially mitigate the impact of the Martian surface's distinct electrical properties and enable improved communication in the Martian environment.
+In order to establish the LOS links, different types of RISs need to be intelligently selected and strategically positioned across the diverse geographical formations of the Martian surface.